Travel Guide Part VII: Strikes!

 Major train stations are usually at the center of Italian cities, but like every travel rule, there are some exceptions.
 What is true it that the train stations are the centers of transportation for most cities.
 Most, if not all of the bus lines will have a stop at the station, there will be taxis there around the clock, and should the city have one, a subway stop nearby.

-When trying to figure out what ticket to buy and which trains are going where, there are several things you can do.
-The first is to check times and destinations online at www.trenitalia.it this will give you a general idea as to when the train you’re looking for will leave and arrive.
+www.trenitalia.it this will give you a general idea as to when the train you’re looking for will leave and arrive.
 The next thing you can do is, once in the station, look at the big schedule board that will be in the main part of the station.
 On this board, there will be all the available information on departure times, arrival times, departure tracks, and any information on delays, etc. Even if you check your times online beforehand, it is a good idea to look at this board anyway because Italian trains are famously late.
 So always double check.
 When you are finally ready to buy a ticket, you can either go to a ticket window- most of the people working there will speak English, or you can go to a machine that will have a variety of options and languages available to you.
 This machine is usually the way to go.
 You can check times, prices and everything else from these machines, and then, when you’re ready to buy a ticket, they take cash or credit cards and will then print your ticket off for you when you are done.
 You can also buy your return ticket at this machine, and know that it will print on the same ticket as your first ticket- it will just be a little different.
 A one way ticket will only say "andata" but a round trip ticket will say "andata e ritorno."
 That one ticket can be validated twice and will be your ticket for the entire journey, even if you have a day lay over of more.
 If you are making a trip that is within about fifty miles of your starting point, you can buy your ticket from a newsstand in the train station.
 This is useful when you are in a hurry because the newsstands are hardly ever crowded and very quick to use.

 Once you have your ticket, you need to find out which track your train is leaving from.
 In Italian, the tracks are called "binarios" you will need to look on a schedule to see which binario your train is leaving from and head to that track.
 At the head of each track, there is a little yellow machine that will validate your ticket.
 You need to make sure that you validate your ticket prior to boarding the train as a ticket that has not been validated is useless.